 Being a Muslim, I accept whatever that Allah decides for me and if something doesn’t go as planned, I always tell myself that things happen for a reason.
 This is also the time that I reflect on myself.

-Also, when I see differences, especially when it comes to Muslim practices in the Muslim countries, I never judge.
-We might think that we practice the correct way, and they do it wrongly, but what if they (the ones we think practice the religion wrongly) feel that we are the wrong ones?
+Also, when I see differences, especially when it comes to Muslim practices in Muslim countries, I never judge.
+We might think that we practice the correct way, and they do it wrong, but what if they (the ones we think to practice the religion wrongly) feel that we are the wrong ones?

 So we shall never judge and, instead, celebrate the differences!
 There’s no right or wrong because we submit to the One God.

 Have you had any encounters of unexpected kindness and how did you pay-it-forward?